-Today is apparently the most depressing day of the year - there's no science in it but the fact that its mid-January and pay-day is two weeks away might sum it up.
-We've got some tips to get you through.
+Apparently, today is apparently the most depressing day of the year.
+There's no science in it but the fact that it's mid-January and pay-day is two weeks away might sum it up.
+We've got some tips to get you through and a past episode of The LifeStyle Show to explain the phenomenon of 'Blue Monday'.

 In the mid naughties, a travel company alleged to have identified the third Monday of January as the most depressing day of the year.
 'Blue Monday' for all those north of the equator was the result of a complicated scientific calculation.
 It has been disputed since as nonsensical pseudoscience.